xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 98988|Tanaka|Biology|120|BIO-301|1|Summer|2010|
 ```

-More generallyy, some tuples in either or both of the relations being joined
+More generally, some tuples in either or both of the relations being joined
 may be "lost" in this way.
 The **outer join** operation works in a manner similar
 to the join operations we studied above, but preserve those tuples that would be
 lost in a join, by creating tuples in the result containing null values.